Jörgen Elofsson

-Early years (1978-1998)
+Early years (1978–1998)

 Elofsson grew up in a small community called Skälderviken, outside Ängelholm in the south of Sweden.
 His father was not very present in his life and was a workaholic and alcoholic.
 His mother was a homemaker.
-Eloffson has explained he inherited the tendency to worry from his mother, and his tenacity from his father.
+Elofsson has explained he inherited the tendency to worry from his mother, and his tenacity from his father.

 His musical career started when he was 16, and he was the lead singer and guitarist in several local groups between 1978 and 1986, namely Air, Egon Pretty Band, Art Light, Garbo and Sitting Ducks.

 Only a few months later Jörgen signed his first record deal, with CBS.
 A solo career under the artist name "Shane" was launched and the first single, "Dance With Another", lifted from his 1989 debut album "Man in Me" was released.
 In 1993 the artist known as Shane came to an end.

 Elofsson explained, "I decided that I wanted to concentrate solely on writing music and not being an artist."

 Elofsson became a full-time songwriter in 1994, when he worked with the Swedish artist Carola.

-Cheiron Studios (1998-2001)
+Cheiron Studios (1998–2001)

 His work at Cheiron Studios began in January 1998, and he was mainly working together with David Kreuger and Per Magnusson.

 Shortly after joining Cheiron, the studio was contacted by the Irish group "Boyzone" who needed material for their upcoming third album.
 Jörgen then co-wrote the song "Will Be Yours".
-Boyzone's album "Where We Belong" was released on May 25, 1998 and went straight to #1 in the UK.
+Boyzone's album "Where We Belong" was released on May 25, 1998, and went straight to #1 in the UK.
 This was Boyzone's third consecutive album number one and it marked Jörgen's first international success.

 On January 12, 1999, Britney Spears’ debut album "…Baby One More Time" came out.
 Jörgen's "Sometimes" was released on April 30 as Spears’ second single.
 It was produced by Per Magnusson and David Kreuger with additional co-production by Jörgen.
 Though it was not released as a physical single in the US, it became a worldwide success and peaked inside the top ten in eleven countries.
 In the UK it reached #3 and is to date Spears’ third best-selling single in the country.

 Together with all the songwriters at Cheiron working on the album, "…Baby One More Time", Jörgen received his first Diamond Award for selling more than 10 million copies in the US that year alone.
 To date it has sold more than 30 million copies worldwide.
 In January 2000, Cheiron Productions’ songwriters and producers were awarded the Music Export Prize by the Swedish Government.